 Breakthroughs in epilepsy management

-A new study found that a medical device may be able to predict seizures in patients with epilepsy using deep learning and big data.
+According to one study, a medical device may be able to predict seizures in patients with epilepsy using deep learning and big data.

 The study used “an automated epileptic seizure prediction system that would allow patients to directly tune its sensitivity.
 The system would classify incoming data segments as either preictal (time before a seizure) or interictal (time between seizures) and compared its performance to that of a random predictor,” reported HealthIT Analytics.
 The prediction system was then placed onto a computer chip and put into a device worn by the patient to predict an upcoming seizure.